alban-read/M1-MICRO-FORTH/riscish.md

 Is a VALUES view over the (64 bit) long literal space, where large integers, double floats and addresses are stored by the compiler.

+### Strings

+A string is created with an initial text value like this.

+S' This is my initial value ' STRING myString

+A string returns the address of its data.

+myString TYPEZ

+Will print the string.

+A string should not be mutated, each unique string exists only once in the string pool, changing one would impact all usages everywhere in a program.

+Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.

+In terms of storage the strings content is stored in the string pool with all the rest, the word just points it and gives it a name.

+Just as you can create a STRING you can also create a number of strings.

+10 STRINGS myStrings

+Will create 10 strings.

+To set the value of a string you use TO, e.g.

+S' This is a string' 0 TO myStrings.

+Again the storage lives in the string pool.

+### Appending/building strings

+Often a string needs to be built from smaller parts

+I find this difficult in standard FORTH, these words are meant to help make it less error prone.

+${ ' ${ starts ' , ' appending ' , ' $} finishes ' , $} TYPEZ

+The string is composed between the ${ Start building and $} end building words.

+Each element is added by the comma after it.

+At the end the string is stored and its address is returned, so it can be named.

+${ ' ${ starts ' , ' appending ' , ' $} finishes ' , $} STRING appender

+#### Storage used when appending

+The BUFFER$ and APPEND$ storage is used for this.

+When used in the interpreter, only the final result is placed in the string pool, the literals being available from the interpreted text.

+When used in the compiler any literal text parts have to be stored in the string pool (since it needs somewhere to live.)

+While building (appending) strings, APPENDER^ points to the next byte address.

 ### Floating point support

 Floating point words begin with f e.g. f.